mtb-pmbus 1.2.0.1772

 Command Organization

-The PMBus Middleware supports configuration of multiple pages and phases for commands.
+The PMBus middleware supports configuration of multiple pages and phases for commands.

 Page/Phase configuration for commands.
 The command supports two types of configuration: